epifluidlab/epifluidlab.github.io/news/index.md

   order: 5
   tooltip: Published works
 ---
+- 11/28/2022: Nayeon Son from MDB program joins us as a rotation student.
+Welcome!

+- 11/14/2022: Our paper on cell-free DNA fragmentation hotspot is accepted by Genome Medicine (CRAG: De novo characterization of cell-free DNA fragmentation hotspots in plasma whole-genome sequencing)!
+Drs.
+Xionghui Zhou, Haizi Zheng, and Hailu FU are the joint first authors of the paper.
+This is a collaboration project with Dr. Kelsey L. Dillehay McKillip from UC Biorepository and Dr. Susan M. Pinney from UC FCC cohort.
+Congratulations to all!
+This computational approach will allow us to de novo characterize the cfDNA fragmentation hotspots, which are highly enriched in open chromatin regions within the cells.
+Hotspots detection will not only boost the performance for the disease diagnosis and prognosis but also enable us to explore the fine-scale gene-regulatory aberrations from cfDNA.

 - 09/20/2022: Dr. Yaping Liu received the High Priority, Short-Term Project Award (R56) from NHGRI for our cell-free DNA work!